 UW School of Medicine and Public Health is the nation's only combined school of medicine and public health.
-Its 1,500 faculty in 10 basic science and 17 clinical departments engage in research, education and clinical care at UW Hospitals and Clinics, other Madison hospitals and approximately 90 regional locations.
+Its 1,750 faculty in 10 basic science and 17 clinical departments engage in research, education and clinical care at UW Health's clinic locations, University Hospital, American Family Children’s Hospital, UW Health at the American Center, UW Health Rehabilitation Hospital, other Madison hospitals and approximately 80 regional locations.

-UW Hospitals and Clinics Authority is a nationally-recognized regional health system that includes:
+UW Health is a nationally recognized regional health system that includes: